cse112-sp20/Team-Warmup-CRUD-App-MiniProject/README.md

 3. Go to the root directory of your local repository and use the following commands: `npm run setup` and `npm install`.

 ## Testing
-The testing framework we have set up is [Jest](https://jestjs.io/docs/en/api).
-Local unit tests (anything ending in test.js) can be run if you use the `npm test` command.
-To test only the changes you have on your local environment, use `npm test -- -o`.
+The testing framework we have set up is [Jest](https://jestjs.io/docs/en/api) for unit tests, and Nightwatch using Selenium and Chromedriver for end-to-end tests.

+Local unit tests (anything ending in test.js) can be run if you use the `npm run unit-test` command.
+To test only the changes you have on your local environment, use `npm run unit-test -- -o`.

+End-to-end tests can be run using the `npm run e2e-test` command.
+To run e2e tests headlessly (doesn't open up an automated browser window), use the command `npm run e2e-test -- --headless`.

 ![webpage view](/readme.img/basic_view.jpg)